RHODE ISLAND SCHOOL OF DESIGN

 |Cancellation Fee Notes:||Fee is based upon date appeal is received, not decision date.
 Appeals are not guaranteed to be granted.
 For any student who leaves mid- semester, the RISD refund schedule applies to their semester charges.
 Any student who is released from their contract for a study abroad program or leave of absence remains bound to the housing contract should they return to RISD before the end of the academic year.
 In cases where a student cancels their contract mid-semester, meal plan refunds are handled per Dining Services and Student Accounts policies.|

 Students who wish to arrive early, leave late, or stay over the holiday break (December 15 – December 30) may opt to do so following the guidelines below.
 Contract extensions are for housing only.
-There is no meal plan included in a housing contract extension.
+There is no meal plan included in a housing contract extension, although extension meal plans may available through Dining Services (see General Contract Terms and Conditions item 10 for additional details.
 Dining points may work during extension periods but RISD Dining options may be limited or unavailable.

 |Early Arrival or Late Departure Request|